 Please note that you may submit your application at any time.
 However, any applications we receive after February 28 will be reviewed between September and February, for consideration the following summer.

-You may download and print a Homeowner Application or in PDF, or request that one be sent to you at our Contact Us page.
+You may download and print a Homeowner Application or in PDF, or request that one be sent to you on our Contact Us page.
 For reference, you may wish to view the information on this page in PDF through our Home Repair Ministry Brochure.
 If you have questions, please contact Lauren Pfeiffer, at 412-321-1678, x553.

 Our Homeowner Care program provides ongoing visitation and care to shut-ins and those with limiting disabilities, beyond the scope of our Home Repair Ministry.
 Our staff members, along with dedicated volunteers, visit, talk, and pray with our most lonely, isolated neighbors, connecting them to the greater network of social service agencies and churches in their neighborhoods.